fhoedemakers/pico-smsplus/README.md

 # pico-smsplus

-This software is a port of [SmsPlus](https://segaretro.org/SMS_Plus), a Sega Master System and Game Gear emulator for RP2040 based microcontroller boards like the RaspberryPi Pico.
+This software is a port of [SmsPlus](https://segaretro.org/SMS_Plus), a Sega Master System and Game Gear emulator for RP2040/RP2350 based microcontroller boards like the RaspberryPi Pico and Pico 2.
 Sound and video are ouput over HDMI.
 The code for HDMI output is based on [Shuichi Takano's Pico-InfoNes project](https://github.com/shuichitakano/pico-infones) which in turn is based on [PicoDVI](https://github.com/Wren6991/PicoDVI).

 Put your Master System (.sms) and Game Gear (.gg) rom files on a FAT32 formatted SD card.
 You can organize the roms in directories.
 A menu is displayed on which you can select the rom to play.